Differential Operators for Siegel-Jacobi forms: Abstract

 \section{Abstract}

 For any positive integers $n$ and $m$, $\mathbb{H}_{n,m}:=\mathbb{H}_n\times\mathbb{C}^{(m,n)}$ is called the Siegel-Jacobi space, with the Jacobi group acting on it.
 The Jacobi forms are defined on this space.
-In this article we compute the Levi-Civita connection of the Siegel-Jacobi space and use it to obtain derivations of Jacobi forms.
-In degree one case, we show how the raising, lowering and heat operators come out in this method and also give some new meromorphic differential operators.
-In higher degree cases, we obtain generalizations of these operators in determinant form.
-Besides these, we get a series of invariant differential operators on $\mathbb{H}_{n,m}$.
+In this article we compute the Chern connection of the Siegel-Jacobi space and use it to obtain derivations of Jacobi forms.
+Using these results, we constructed a series of invariant differential operators for Siegel-Jacobi forms.
+Also two kinds of Maass-Shimura type differential operators for $\mathbb{H}_{n,m}$ are obtained.